Zack-Tillotson/no-thanks-explorer/README.md

-No Thanks Explorer
+No Thanks Runner
 =========

 Zack Tillotson

-The basics of a controller for teaching a No Thanks! game bot.
-Intended to automate running the games so the bot code can focus on the task of learning.
+Runs a No Thanks game and returns the results.

 ```
 npm install